kristian-roa/Learning-to-drive-by-predicting-the-future/README.md

 # Learning to drive by predicting the future

-Code used for the master's thesis "Learning to act by predicting the future".
+Code used for the master's thesis "Learning to drive by predicting the future".

 Includes code for running Direct Future Prediction (DFP) and Deep Q-Networks (DQN) on a modified version of OpenAIs CarRacing.